krzysztof-tys/tweak-your-system/README.md

 ## 🆘 Help wanted!

 If you'd like to contribute to the project in any way you can contact me through [linkedin](https://www.linkedin.com/in/ktys/) or create an issue.
 As soon as the project gets in usable shape I will update readme with instructions on how to run the app.
-It would be awesome if you could try it out even for 5 minutes and let me know what do you think.
+It would be awesome if you could try it out even for 5 minutes and let me know what do you think!